Development Guide¶

 A database (MongoDB or SQL) is required if using database features.
 Redis is only required if background jobs are enabled.

-just local-dev PORT=8000 # Local development without Docker
+just local-dev PORT=8000 # Local server only (run bun dev separately)

 just install-deps # Install from lockfiles